Macular oedema

 See drug specific guidance below

 Dexamethasone intravitreal implant is recommended as an option for the treatment of macular oedema following branch or central retinal vein occlusion and for treating visual impairment caused by diabetic macular oedema in adults only if their condition has not responded well enough to, or if they cannot have non-corticosteroid therapy.
-It is for specialist use only and is prescribed according to NICE guidance.
+It is for specialist use only and is prescribed according to NICE TA 824.

 Other drugs used for the treatment of macular oedema include aflibercept, faricimab and ranibizumab according to NICE guidance.
+Faricimab is also approved for treating visual impairment caused by macular oedema after retinal vein occlusion as per NICE TA1004.
+A bluteq form is required for funding.